bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

  Vertical Axis

 5. Explain why git is valuable to a team of developers.
-    Everyone can ollaborate on their own "branch" and work simultaniously on a prjoect without deleting other people work and causing code conflicts.
+    Everyone can collaborate on their own "branch" and work simultaniously on a prjoect without deleting other people work and causing code conflicts.
 It is very practical to then merge with the main branch if the changes are agreed upon.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.